What You Need to Know Before Staining Your Log Home.

 Getting to Sound Wood

 Before you apply any type of stain to logs or wood, the surface must be clean and free of any dust, debris, unsound surface wood, cambium, bark and mill glaze.
 The following photos of different wood prep results are general results.
 Your restoration project may end up needing several of these prep types to achieve that sound wood surface.
 The only way to know is to experiment and see what will get you that just-been-peeled-and-ready-to-build look.
-(Want to know more about sound wood before you read on check out this blog post Proper Prep: The Secret to Long Lasting Stain.)

 The best overall cleaning methods are: